Coronavirus (COVID-19): StopCOVID NI proximity app

 - when close to each other, app users’ phones exchange these anonymous ‘keys’, and if they are in close proximity with another user for a significant period of time, both will store the anonymous ‘key’ of the other phone for 10 days

 - if an app user tests positive for COVID-19 the app will notify any app users that have been closer than two metres for more than fifteen minutes, either at one time or throughout the day (this is in line with current public health policy, and can be changed depending on advised best practice), in the previous 10 days

 The process is also outlined in the video below:

-The App uses capabilities of mobile operating systems.
-Apple and Google have developed a method that allows specific government-only COVID-19 Apps to make use of Bluetooth technology on phones that would otherwise not be available.
+Apple and Google have developed a method that allows specific government-only COVID-19 apps to make use of Bluetooth technology on phones that would otherwise not be available.

-It is not available on phones which use a different operating system, other than the Android or iOS systems deployed by Google/Apple.
+It is only available on phones that use Android or iOS operating systems.